michaelborgmann/Beautiful/README.md

 ## ✨ Features

+- `FeatureCard` – a flexible card layout with background imagery, color theming, and title/subtitle support
 - `CharacterCard` – a visual representation for emoji or image-based characters
 - `Pressable` – a flexible gesture wrapper for native-feeling press feedback
 - `.pressable()` – a SwiftUI modifier to apply press behavior to any view